 Dr. Margarita Holsten is a diplomate of the American Board of Psychiatry and Neurology.
 She earned her M.D. from Albert Einstein College of Medicine and B.A. from New York University (NYU) and completed her psychiatry training at Bellevue/NYU residency program.

 Dr. Holsten held teaching positions at NYU School of Medicine and the University of Colorado School of Medicine psychiatry residency programs.
-She received certification from Walsh Institute specializing in correcting nutritional deficiencies and she completed the Integrative Psychiatry Master Class program focusing on a functional medicine approach in psychiatry
+She received certification from Walsh Institute specializing in correcting nutritional deficiencies and she completed the Integrative Psychiatry Master Class program focusing on a functional medicine approach in psychiatry.

-Dr. Holsten has a long-standing meditation practice and taught meditation and mindfulness skills workshops both in US and internationally.
+Dr. Holsten has a long-standing meditation practice and taught meditation and mindfulness skills workshops both in the US and internationally.
 She spent a year teaching meditation in Australia at a meditation retreat center and traveled to Mumbai, India to teach meditation practices.
 Dr. Holsten also studied with a Qi Gong Master and traveled to China with him.

 Board Certified American Board of Psychiatry and Neurology